sanderkadastik/adventofcode/README.md

 ruby main.rb
 ```

-3. You will be asked which day and task you would like to run
+3. You will be asked which day's challenge and task you would like to run
 4. That's it

 More information - https://adventofcode.com/